What is it?

 Before the procedure, the physician may order tests including an x-ray, an electrocardiogram, and blood tests.

-A physician makes a tiny incision to access an artery in the leg.
+A physician makes a tiny incision to access an artery in the leg or wrist.
 Through the incision, a guide wire is inserted in the artery.
 A short hollow tube (catheter sheath) is then guided over the wire, and then a hollow guide catheter is inserted through the sheath.